9 Rules for How to Make a Perfect Cup of Coffee

 Pictured recipe: Turkish Coffee Float

 Clean storage containers and grinders every few weeks to remove any oily buildup.
-At least monthly, run a strong solution of vinegar or specialty coffee-equipment cleaner (e.g., Urnex) through your coffeemaker to dissolve away any mineral deposits.
+At least monthly, run a strong solution of vinegar or specialty coffee-equipment cleaner like Urnex through your coffee maker to dissolve away any mineral deposits.
 Rinse thoroughly before reuse.

 More Coffee Buzz: Healthy Coffee Recipes